Detailed Guide How to Get Started with Duplicate File Finder

 Step 2 – Search for duplicates

 3. Click the green button on the left to choose folders from the Finder.
+Next time you click the arrow under this button and choose a folder from the drop-down menu, where recently scanned folders are displayed.

 5. During the scanning process, you will see an animated bar chart that represents found duplicate files and folders in real time.
 Wait until it finishes searching for copies.